kokolegorille/app/README.md

 postgres=# \q
 ```

-Do you remeber the dump file?
+Do you remember the dump file?
 You can use it to reload schema.

 $ sudo -u postgres psql app_prod < ~/app_prod.dump